chibisnorlax/acnhfaq/faq/hhp.md

 - Upgrade Resident Services to a building.

 Tom Nook will then phone in to introduce you to Lottie to start the begininng sequences of the DLC.

+## Common FAQs
+### Is there a limit to how many houses you can design?
+The limit is quite literally how many villagers there are in the game currently.
+You are able to create vacation homes for all 413 villagers and all the special NPCs, e.g. Isabelle, Pascal, Flick, etc.
+### How do I kick clients out of HHP?
+You cannot, this is by design.
+It is intended that you build vacation homes for all available villagers ingame.
+### What happens to my villager if I invite them with souvenir chocolate?
+You will invite a "copy" of the villager to Paradise Planning.
+Your original villager will be intact.
+### Can I change the roommate of client?
+Yes, speak to the client you wish to ask to leave.
+They will then ask for you to build a vacation home for them if they do not already have one.
+### Can I remodel or change the name of any of the facilities I've built?
+Yes, speak to Lottie about facilities and she will guide you through the process.
+You are prompted to either retain the name or change it once you're done remodelling.

 ## Feature unlocks

 Note: If you save & quit in the middle of a project, you'll be sent back to it as soon as you get back to Paradise Planning.